cbonoz/nyc22/README.md

 Worldfund
 ###

-Create identity-enforced fundraise pages hosted on web3, with assets and resources managed on IPFS.
+Create free fundraiser pages powered by smart contracts, with assets and resources managed on IPFS.

 Payments facilitated on smart contracts.